Leadership Styles

 Published on February 8th

 People with the charismatic leadership style can be invaluable to a company looking to grow or when facing a business crisis.
 This is because they can quickly turn things in their favor by developing a deep understanding of the people around them.
 This type of leader can be especially effective when matching transactional leadership styles because followers are more likely to follow charismatic leaders who can show empathy and achieve high trust levels.
 Charismatic leadership can also be highly dysfunctional when not paired with task-oriented leadership, because oftentimes there are challenges with follow-through.
+However once they are able to establish the respect of others, they are better able to take on task-oriented and autocratic leadership styles.

 3. Laissez Faire Leadership